clearpath-docs/boxer-sphinx-tutorials/doc/BoxerDriving.rst

 E-Stop Remote
 ----------------

-Moose includes a remote emergency-stop ("e-stop"), which looks like this:
+Boxer includes a remote emergency-stop ("e-stop"), which looks like this:

 .. image:: graphics/wireless-stop-remote.png
-   :alt: Moose's e-stop remote
+   :alt: Boxer's e-stop remote

 To operate the e-stop: